 In accordance with ASC 815, the Company records derivative financial instruments on its condensed consolidated balance sheets as assets or liabilities at fair value.
-Changes in fair value are accounted for depending on the use of the derivative instruments and whether they are designated or qualifying as hedge instruments.
+Changes in fair value are accounted for depending on the use of the derivative instruments and whether they are designated or qualifying qualify as hedge instruments.
 Due to the volatility of the interest rate and credit markets and difficulty in effectively matching pricing or cash flows, the Company has not designated any current derivatives as hedging instruments.

-The following tables present the gross fair value and notional amounts of the Company's derivative financial instruments treated as trading derivatives as of September 30, 2023, March 31, 2024 and December 31, 2022 December 31, 2023:
+The following tables present the gross fair value and notional amounts of the Company's derivative financial instruments treated as trading derivatives as of March 31, 2024 June 30, 2024 and December 31, 2023: